franciskershaw/slice-of-pie/README.md

 *Note: as the real life product is still currently in development, the product images had to be computer generated to provide as close a depiction to the final products as possible.
 This is mentioned in the product descriptions, however the intention is very much that on a future iteration of the site there will be professional grade photos taken to improve the overall aesthetics of the site and provide more useful references for the customers.*

 * The all products page is styled much like any conventional ecommerce store, with an option to filter or sort the products by preference.
-*Note: I encountered a few bugs do do with combining filtering and sorting at the same time, which I go into further detail in the **Known Bugs** section of testing.md*
+*Note: I encountered a few bugs do do with combining filtering and sorting at the same time, which I go into further detail in the **Known Bugs** section of the testing document.*

 ![products desktop](media/nonproducts/readme-products-desktop.png)